hus0-27/hus0-27/README.md

 - 👀 I’m interested in Application Programation
 - 🌱 I’m currently learning Basics
 - 💞️ I’m looking to collaborate on Anything Intersting ;)
-- 📫 How to reach me!? : Well Don’t be shy like me hehe, my insta is the same tag!
+- 📫 How to reach me!? : Well Don’t be shy like me, my insta is the same tag!